MuleSoft-AI-Chain-Project/demo-frontend/README.md

 A web-based frontend for your headless AI agent, served publicly here: https://demo.mac-project.ai/.
 Build your own AI Agent and use this frontend in your demos.

-ATTENTION: This is an alpha release - unfinished and unstable. `Chat` and `Settings` should be working properly, the rest is work in progress.
+ATTENTION: This is an alpha release - unfinished and unstable. `Chat`, `Settings` and `Agent -> Tools` should be working properly, the rest is work in progress.
 Next steps: API spec to be defined and released

 ## Intended use